sama1mansn/opbnb-docs/docs/build-on-opbnb/wallet-configuration.md

 You can use any Etheruem or BSC wallet with opBNB.
 For instance, I will show you how to set up Metamask and Trustwallet for opBNB.

-To configure your wallet to work with opBNB, you will need to add both the BNB smart chain testnet and the opBNB network.
+To configure your wallet to work with opBNB, you will need to add both the BNB smart chain(Layer 1) and the opBNB network(Layer 2).
 Follow these steps:

-1. Add the BNB smart chain testnet to your wallet.
+1. Add the BNB smart chain to your wallet.
 This is the Layer 1 blockchain that opBNB is built on top of.

+   #### Testnet

    - Network Name: BSC Testnet
    - New RPC URL: [https://data-seed-prebsc-1-s1.bnbchain.org:8545](https://data-seed-prebsc-1-s3.bnbchain.org:8545/)